 Offshore appraisal well

-The CarbonNet Project commenced drilling an offshore appraisal well (OAW) in early December 2019 at the Pelican site in Bass Strait.
+The CarbonNet Project successfully completed drilling an offshore appraisal well (OAW) on 24 January 2020 at the Pelican site in Bass Strait.

 The Environment Plan for this activity was approved by the regulator, National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA), in April 2019.
 To view the Environment Plan Summary, visit NOPSEMA.

-The Noble Tom Prosser, a large jack-up rig, is positioned approximately eight kilometres offshore from the Ninety Mile Beach.
-The rig will drill to a depth of about 1.5km below the seabed.
-Drilling operations are expected to take between 45 and 60 days to complete.
+The Noble Tom Prosser, a large jack-up rig, was positioned approximately eight kilometres offshore from the Ninety Mile Beach.
+The rig drilled to a depth of about 1.5km below the seabed.

-The activity is being managed by AGR (Australia) Pty Ltd as the Drilling Management Contractor for CarbonNet.
+The activity was managed by AGR (Australia) Pty Ltd as the Drilling Management Contractor for CarbonNet.